 In the particular case of Brazil, this might come from the standard of living and working improvements the country has experienced in the last 20 years with, according to Datapopular Institute, around 11 million additional workers – particularly women – who entered the formal job market during the period.

 If we then take corporations’ perspective on this, the differentiating power of talent in business has never been so evident as a true source of sustainable competitive advantage.
-We now live in a time where the business tangibles such as products, factories and cash are quickly copied or readily available and business intangibles such as company culture, knowledge, reputation, brand, core competencies – strong drivers of economic value creation – are held mainly by people.
+We now live in a time where business tangibles such as products, factories and cash are quickly copied or readily available, and business intangibles such as company culture, knowledge, reputation, brand, core competencies – strong drivers of economic value creation – are held mainly by people.

 Given these circumstances, it is reasonable that companies that are able to nurture an environment where people can be self-actualised by gaining new talents while pursuing results meaningful to employees will more likely enjoy longer-lasting success.

 See more articles from Vol.09 Issue 01 – ’15.